CMA-ES/pycma/README.md

     pip install -e cma

 will install the package.
-Moving the folder away from this location would invalidate the installation.
+Moving the ``cma`` folder away from this location would invalidate the installation.

 When the "root" folder is in the visible path of Python (e.g. the current